alexandreJavaDeveloper/CompanyX/README.md

-# RESTfull API for money transfers between accounts
+# RESTfull API for money transactions

 Is assumed this API is invoked by another internal system/service.